 This is the register of the most significant risks that could impact on the delivery of the county council's objectives.
 The risk hierarchy and a consistent approach to identifying, assessing, prioritising and mitigating risk ensure these risks are captured.
-Both Strategic and Corporate risks are reported in the register, these will have been considered by Directorate Management Boards, challenged by the cross-departmental Policy & Resources Officer Group and scrutinised by the Audit Committee regularly throughout each year.
+Both Strategic and Corporate risks are reported in this register.
+These will have been considered by Directorate Management Boards, challenged by the Strategic Management Board (SMB) and scrutinised by the Audit Committee regularly throughout each year.
 The CSRR is contained in the quarterly performance monitor to cabinet panel and an annual report on risk management is presented to Audit Committee to provide assurance of best practice.